avila/ProgMitR/README.md

     .
     ├── ...
-    ├── seminararbeit_x     # each paper with its own folder
+    ├── Seminararbeit_x     # each paper with its own folder
-    │   ├── datasets        # datasets folder for each paper
+    │   ├── Datasets        # datasets folder for each paper
-    │   ├── output          # output for saving results
+    │   ├── Output          # output for saving results
     │   └── ...             # ...
     └── ...